pollen is a good food supplements for athletes

 My conclusion:

-Even if it doesn’t make wonders increasing the performance of the body, it does make wonders with the body’s immunity system.
+Even if it doesn’t do wonders for increasing the performance of the body, it does do wonders for the body’s immunity system.
 A healthier person will be more able to train and thus more likely to win.

 Related post: Honey Benefits for Athletes